Indian shares cut losses as focus shifts to Fed's U.S. growth outlook

 "The market initially reacted to the Fed outcome as it turned slightly hawkish.
 I would say that the market should not get too worried, as of now, as the growth outlook has also been increased," said Neeraj Dewan, director at Quantum Securities.

-In Mumbai trading, financials stocks weighed on the Nifty 50, with HDFC Bank Ltd, HDFC Ltd and ICICI Bank Ltd shedding between 0.6% and 0.9%.
+In Mumbai trading, financials stocks weighed on the Nifty 50, with HDFC Bank Ltd (HDBK.NS), HDFC Ltd (HDFC.NS) and ICICI Bank Ltd (ICBK.NS) shedding between 0.6% and 0.9%.

-The Nifty Bank Index and the Nifty Private Bank Index, which have so far fallen over 0.50% this week, lost 0.47% each.
+The Nifty Bank Index (.NSEBANK) and the Nifty Private Bank Index (.NIFPVTBNK), which have so far fallen over 0.50% this week, lost 0.47% each.

-Adani Transmission, Adani Green Energy Adani Total Gas Adani Power fell 5% each to be locked in lower circuits.
-Adani Ports and Special Economic Zone Ltd was among the top drags on the Nifty 50, dropping 2.4%.
+Adani Transmission (ADAI.NS), Adani Green Energy (ADNA.NS) Adani Total Gas (ADAG.NS) Adani Power (ADAN.NS) fell 5% each to be locked in lower circuits.
+Adani Ports and Special Economic Zone Ltd (APSE.NS) was among the top drags on the Nifty 50, dropping 2.4%.

-Reporting by Rama Venkat and Chris Thomas in Bengaluru; editing by Uttaresh.V

 Our Standards: The Thomson Reuters Trust Principles.